onap/sdc/integration-tests/playwright-tests/README.md

 actually matters is `sdc-BE-init` reaching `Done` (fabric8 waits up to 660 s on that log line).
 A backend that is up but has not finished importing normatives will fail asset creation with confusing category errors, so do not start testing early.

+The init containers stream their stdout into the Maven output (`docker.showLogs` names them), so the import progress — and the type it dies on, if it does — is in the build log itself.
+Note that setting `-Ddocker.showLogs=false` does not narrow that: `false` suppresses logs for *every* image, per-image `<log>` configuration included.

 ```bash
 curl -s http://localhost:8080/sdc2/rest/healthCheck | python3 -m json.tool